-Lindsay has been seen on the stage of the Lyric in the roles of Garcias in Don Quichotte and Alisa in Lucia di Lammermoor, as well as supporting roles in Der Rosenkavalier and Le nozze di Figaro.
-Additional recent roles include as Giannetta in L’elisir d’amore with Florentine Opera, and the title roles in Béatrice et Bénédict and Ariodante at the University of Wisconson-Madison.
-She debuted the role of Cherubino in Le nozze di Figaro with La Musica Lirica in Novafeltria, Italy, and made her debut with Chicago’s Haymarket Opera Company as Daphné in Charpertier’s La descente d’Orphée aux enfers.
-She returns to Haymarket Opera in 2019 as Mauxalinda in Lampe's The Dragon of Wantley With Lyric Unlimited’s community-engagement program, Metzger was heard in the title role of Rossini's La Cenerentola.
+A graduate of the Lyric Opera of Chicago’s Ryan Opera Center, Ms. Metzger returned to Chicago for the 2018-19 season to cover the role of Eva Crowley in Matthew Ozawa’s new production of Jack Perla’s An American Dream.
+She has been seen on the stage of the Lyric in the roles of Mercédès in Carmen, Garcias in Don Quichotte, Alisa in Lucia di Lammermoor, as well as supporting roles in Der Rosenkavalier and Le nozze di Figaro.
+Additionally, Ms. Metzger covered several roles at the Lyric Opera, including Dinah in Trouble in Tahiti, Siebel in Faust, Dorabella in Così fan tutte, Second Lady in Die Zauberflöte, Stephano in Romeo et Juliette, and Tisbe in La cenerentola.
+Additional roles credits include Giannetta in L’elisir d’amore with Florentine Opera, Cherubino in Le nozze di Figaro with La Musica Lirica in Novafeltria, Italy, and a debut with Chicago’s Haymarket Opera Company as Daphné in Charpertier’s La descente d’Orphée aux enfers.

-Winner of the 2017 Metropolitan Opera National Council District Auditions and second place winner of the 2018 Opera Birmingham Competition, Metzger has also been featured as a finalist in the 30th Annual Dallas Opera Guild Competition, performing onstage at the Winspear Opera House.
-She was awarded the Richard F. Gold Career Grant from the Shoshana Foundation, the 2017 Luminarts Fellowship in Women’s Classical Voice, the Best Vocal Artist prize from the American Opera Society, the Paul Collins Fellowship from University of Wisconsin-Madison, and the Virginia Cooper Meier Award from the Musician’s Club of Women.
-Metzger is an alumna of the University of Wisconsin-Madison and DePaul University.
+A frequent and sought after performer with Chicago’s leading arts organizations, Ms. Metzger debuted with the Grant Park Music Festival as the soprano soloist in Fauré’s Requiem and with the Civic Orchestra of Chicago in a program featuring the works of Berlioz and Verdi.
+Highly successful in the competition circuit as well, Ms. Metzger won the 2017 Metropolitan Opera National Council District Auditions, won second place in the 2018 Opera Birmingham Competition, and was featured as a finalist in the 30th Annual Dallas Opera Guild Competition.
+Ms. Metzger was awarded the Richard F. Gold Career Grant from the Shoshana Foundation, the 2017 Luminarts Fellowship in Women’s Classical Voice, the Best Vocal Artist prize from the American Opera Society, the Paul Collins Fellowship from University of Wisconsin-Madison, and the Virginia Cooper Meier Award from the Musician’s Club of Women.